alvinmuala/BookStore/README.md

 # BookStore

-The project contains a .NET 6 WEB API using Jwt OAuth2 token based uthentication and autorization and an Angular 14 Web UI that can be used to login, register as a user and access a  book catalogue.
+The project contains a .NET 6 WEB API using a token-based authentication and autorization and an Angular 14 Web UI that can be used to login, register as a user and access a  book catalogue.

 Please follow the steps below to test and run the solution: